 You can configure a Traffic Director service mesh using the Gateway API.
 This enables service-to-service communications, traffic management, global load balancing, and security policy enforcement for service mesh use cases.
 For complete information on using Traffic Director with the Gateway API, including deployment setup guides, see Traffic Director GKE service mesh overview.

-All Compute Engine resources deployed through the Gateway controller are charged against the project in which your GKE clusters reside.
+All Compute Engine resources deployed through the Gateway controllers are charged against the project in which your GKE clusters reside.
 The single-cluster Gateway controller is offered at no additional charge as a part of GKE Standard and Autopilot pricing.
-You can use the multi-cluster Gateway controller without additional charge during Preview.
-Upon GA, multi-cluster Gateways will be charged according to the Multi Cluster Ingress and Gateway pricing.
+Pricing for multi-cluster Gateways is described in the Multi Cluster Ingress and Gateway pricing page.

 - For complete information on using Traffic Director with the Gateway API, see Traffic Director GKE service mesh overview.